VOICES WITHIN

 Personal Introduction

-Voices Within is an hour-long program that explores the intimate, organic connection between the cello and the human voice.
-It features vocal works reimagined for cello and piano, as well as pieces for singing cellist and piano.
-What has always drawn me to singing is its ability to create moments of stillness, presence, and connection, a kind of magic that reaches deep into the soul.
-With Voices Within, I aim to bring that atmosphere to life by blending the warmth and vulnerability of the human voice with the resonance and lyricism of the cello.
+With Voices Within, I aim to explore the intimate and organic connection between the human voice and the cello - two sound worlds that have always felt deeply intertwined for me.
+What draws me to singing is its ability to create moments of stillness, presence, and connection, a kind of magic that reaches straight to the soul.
+Through this project, I strive to bring that atmosphere to life by blending the warmth and vulnerability of the human voice with the resonance and lyricism of the cello.

 Pianist